andrew henderson menu

 Dutch tax rates are among the highest in the world.
 Spending over 40% of your income each year on taxes does take most of the fun out of an otherwise excellent lifestyle.

 Don’t know how or where to start?
-Fret not.
-Reach out to us, and we’ll present you with a holistic offshore strategy addressing all your concerns, needs, and wants.
+Don’t worry.
+Reach out to us, and we’ll create a holistic offshore strategy addressing all your concerns, needs and wants.

 Taxes in The Netherlands for Non-Residents